yairEO/tagify/README.md

 ### Suggestions Dropdown CSS variables

-should be appiled on the `:root {...}` selector
+should be applied on the `:root {...}` selector

 Name                              | Info
 --------------------------------- | --------------------------------
---tagify-dd-color-primary         | Sugegstion's background color on hover --tagify-dd-text-color            | Sugegstion's text color --tagify-dd-bg-color              | The suggestion's dropdown background color --tagify-dd-item--hidden-duration | When selecting a suggestion, this is the duration for it to become hidden (shrink) --tagify-dd-item-pad              | Suggestion item padding
+--tagify-dd-color-primary         | Suggestion's background color on hover --tagify-dd-text-color            | Suggestion's text color --tagify-dd-bg-color              | The suggestion's dropdown background color --tagify-dd-item--hidden-duration | When selecting a suggestion, this is the duration for it to become hidden (shrink) --tagify-dd-item-pad              | Suggestion item padding